Power of Attorney For Child/Minor: Law & Basics (Free Forms)

 Maximum Time Period

-Different states have diverse laws regarding the maximum duration for a power of attorney for a minor.
-Whereas most states require it to be valid for between 6-12 months, a principal must create a child power of attorney that conforms to their state-specific maximum periods.
+Different states have diverse laws regarding the maximum duration for a minor POA.
+Whereas most states require it to be valid for between 6-12 months, a principal must create a child POA that conforms to their state-specific maximum periods.

-The table below provides a list of all states and the maximum time validity period of a power of attorney for a child:
+The table below provides a list of all states and the maximum time validity period of a POA for a child:

 StateMaximum Period